tpvasconcelos/tpvasconcelos.io/src/docs/about/education.md

 # Education

 !!! tip "TL;DR"
-    - In 2017, I graduated from Royal Holloway University of London with a **First Class Honours** degree in Physics, followed by the Mathematics graduate degree at **King’s College London**.
+    In 2017, I graduated from Royal Holloway University of London with a **First Class Honours degree in Physics**, followed by a **Mathematics graduate degree at King’s College London (KCL)**.

 ## Graduate - Mathematics